enppp/Sounds/README.md

-This is a repository of royalty free sounds (sourced fro pixabay)
+This is a repository of royalty free sounds (sourced from pixabay)

 Made this for a school project but you are free to use this